 - fake small eggs

-- natural spotted feathers – these are truly a thing of beauty
+- natural spotted feathers – this a lovely set piece thing of beauty

 - hot glue gun